UNDP-supported exhibition of women’s poetry, photography and filmmaking opens in Mogadishu on International Women’s Day

 Now the results are out can can be seen in an exhibition in Mogadishu that opened on March 8th to celebrate International Women’s Day.
 There is also an online exhibition that can enjoyed by worldwide: https://www.somaliartsfoundation.org/through-my-lens

-Some have experience in visual arts or are established poets, some are complete beginners, but all agree that in a world where women’s voices are often drowned out, there is a need for more women to take up the pen and the camera and make sure their perspectives are given proper consideration.
+Some of the women taking part have experience in the visual arts or are established poets, some are complete beginners, but all agree that in a world where women’s voices are often drowned out, there is a need for more women to take up the pen and the camera and make sure their perspectives are given proper consideration.

 “You can’t be a female filmmaker in Somalia easily,” explains Samia Osman, one of two trainers on the project who are helping the women improve their photography and video skills.
 “As soon as you take a camera out, you hear people saying “cameraman, cameraman” and then you get annoyed and you say back to them, “I’m not a cameraman, I’m a camerawoman.”

 Sometimes women have to face more than just name calling.
 Even professional journalists working for established media houses complain of harassment at work and being ignored when it comes to decision making on what stories get covered and how.
 Women the world over face barriers men don’t have to deal with just to do their jobs — but in Somalia those barriers can be particularly high.

 “The Somali media is a hostile environment for female journalists,” explained Laylo Osman, chair of the Somali Women Journalists Rights Association in a recent assessment done for UNDP.
 “They are frowned upon by a society that believes a woman’s role is to stay at home, cook and have children.”

 In the arts, the story is the similar.
 The VoA recently ran a story on Sana Ashraf Sharif Muhsin, a woman artist who’s work is remarkable partly for being so unusual.
 An arts professor at Somali National University quoted in the story said he knew of only one other female artist working in the country.